 A Message from the President

 Hello and welcome!
-My name is Barbarah Heimer and I have the honor of serving as the president of the Theta Omicron chapter of Alpha Chi Omega at MIT.
+My name is Grace Ann Carlson and I have the honor of serving as President of the Theta Omicron chapter of Alpha Chi Omega here at MIT.
 It is my great pride to introduce you to who we are.